Graduate Degree Programs

 Satisfactory completion of two residence units is required.
 A residence unit is defined a semester of full time study completed successfully and approved by the student's advisor.

-30 credit hours, including a project worth up to 9 credit hours (maximum), are required for successful completion of the degree program.
-Specific courses are not prescribed so the student, with guidance of the Special Committee, may select coursework tailored to his or her background, focus of study, and goals.
+2 full-time semesters and 30 credit hours, including a research project are required for successful completion of the degree program.
+Specific courses are not prescribed so the student, with guidance of their advisor, may select coursework tailored to his or her background, focus of study, and goals.

-Course selection and grade requirements are at the discretion of the student's Special Committee.
+Course selection and grade requirements are at the discretion of the student's advisor.

 There are no language requirements for M.P.S.
-ILR degree candidates.
+ILR degree candidates, however, international applicants must submit official TOEFL test scores to qualify for admission to the program.

 There are no teaching requirements for M.P.S.
 ILR degree candidates.